OpenBazaar/official_site/_posts/blog/2018-10-10/2018-10-10-how-to-buy-cryptocurrencies-privately-with-no-fees.markdown

 social_description: 'This tutorial explains how to use OpenBazaar to purchase cryptocurrencies.'
 ---

-This tutorial will explain how to purchase cryptocurrencies on OpenBazaar, a decentralized marketplace which never has fees and doesn’t require opening an account.
-This is for people buying cryptocurrency with a different cryptocurrency, such as Bitcoin.
+This tutorial will explain how to purchase cryptocurrencies on OpenBazaar, a decentralized marketplace which never has platform fees and doesn’t require registering an account.
+You'll learn how to buy cryptocurrency with a different cryptocurrency, such as Bitcoin.
 At the moment OpenBazaar doesn’t support people buying cryptocurrency with regular fiat money such as US Dollars or Euros, though it’s a feature that will hopefully be supported in the future.

 Here’s a video tutorial explaining the process: